-Earned income differs from passive income in that it derives from active or ongoing participation in a task or series of tasks e.g. a job.
-The moment earned efforts end, earned income stops with them, for example, an employee quits her job and immediately stops receiving paychecks from her former employer.
+Earned income differs from passive income in that it derives from active or ongoing participation in a task or series of tasks.
+For example, a job.
+The moment earned efforts end, earned income stops.
+For instance, an employee quits her job and immediately stops receiving paychecks from her former employer.

 Borrowing from my travel experiences, I can explain earned and passive income this way.
-When I was in Brazil, there was a man, Sam, who spent two weeks building an exotic sand castle.
+When I was in Brazil, I met a man named Sam who spent two weeks building an exotic sand castle.
 Sam’s aim was to have his castle ready for the busy summer season.
-After completion, day after day he sat beside his castle and socialized with friends (he wanted to monitor his castle).
-He put a sign in front of his castle requesting a fee of $2 to take pictures of it to “support the arts.”
+After completion, day after day, Sam sat beside his castle to monitor it while socializing with friends.
+He put a sign in front of his castle requesting a fee of two dollars to take pictures of it to “support the arts.”

 On the same beach, there were clothing merchants.
 The merchants had to work every day to earn money.
-Any day they didn’t work resulted in no opportunities to make money thus no revenue.
+Any day they did not work resulted in no opportunities to make money.
+Thus, no revenue.

 Online Marketplaces: Friend or Foe?

 A discussion about passive income and making money online invites a more in-depth conversation about online marketplaces.
-An online marketplace is a type of e-commerce site where products and services are provided by multiple third parties with transactions processed by the market operator.
-Their selection is wide, product and service availability is high, and prices are more competitive compared to standalone sites.
+An online marketplace is a type of e-commerce site where multiple third parties provide products and services with transactions processed by the market operator.
+Marketplaces offer a wide selection, product and service availability is high, and prices are more competitive compared with stand-alone sites.
 Frequently visited online marketplaces include: